-Realized price effectiveness is defined as excess or shortfall of a realized price to a cost item, scaled by cost item.
-In other words, realized price effectiveness tells us how much higher or lower a company’s realized price is compared to its production costs.
+Realized price effectiveness is defined as the excess or shortfall of the realized price to the cost item, scaled by cost item.
+In other words, realized price effectiveness tells us how much higher or lower a company’s realized price when compared with its production costs.

-- production cash cost: LOE (lease operating expenses) + production and ad valorem taxes + transportation expenses + G&A (general and administrative) cash expenses + interest cash expenses
+ECA’s production cash cost includes production operating expenses, production and ad valorem taxes, transportation and processing expenses, G&A (general and administration) cash expenses, and interest cash expenses.

-- total production cost: cash cost + DD&A (depletion, depreciation, and amortization)
+ECA’s total production cost includes production cash cost plus DD&A (depletion, depreciation, and amortization) expenses.

 Realized price effectiveness